-Either a powerlifting or Romanian deadlift.
-Video angle: straight from the side or slightly diagonal.
+1. Either a powerlifting or Romanian deadlift.

+Video angle: straight from the side or slightly to the front.
 Your hips should be visible during the full repetition.

 - a.
 Your lumbopelvic complex stays near anatomical position (neutral). - b.
 Full hip lock-out occurs at the top. - c.
 You keep the bar roughly over your center of gravity, normally meaning your (mid)feet. - 2.
 Squat: Either the powerlifting squat or a front squat.